SESYNC-ci/gis-abm-lesson/docs/_slides/gis.md

 Using the GIS extension, you can use geographic data that is vector format as shapefiles or raster data as ASCII and TIFF.

-- Vector datasets (e.g. shapefiles)
+- Vector datasets (e.g., shapefiles)
   - cities as points
   - roads as lines
   - buildings as polygons
-- Raster datasets (e.g. ASCII, TIFF)
+- Raster datasets (e.g., ASCII, TIFF)
   - elevation data
   - remote sensing imagery